Kasym Tynystanov: Biography

 Kasym Tynystanov was born in 1901 in the village of Chyrpykty, Semirechye Oblast (now in the Issyk-Kul Region of Kyrgyzstan).
 According to his autobiography he learned to read and write the Arabic alphabet from his father.
 He went to school between 1912 and 1916 in Karakol and Sazonovka village (current name: Anan'yevo).

 Literacy was minimal among Kyrgyz nomads at the beginning of the 20th century—the literacy rate was 2.5% in 1924.
 In 1916 after an unsuccessful revolt against Tsarist authorities, most of the residents of Issyk-Kul, fleeing Russian troops, escaped to the Republic of China, Kasym and his parents were among them.
 They returned in December 1917.
 After a period of unsuccessfully attempting to get education in Karakol, he moved to Almaty, where education opportunities did exist.
 Through Almaty authorities he entered the Kazakh Institute of Education (Kazinpros) in Tashkent.

 Tynystanov was arrested, as part of Stalin's Great Purge, on 1 August 1938 and was subsequently executed on 6 November the same year.
+He was posthumously rehabilitated in 1957.